ph0rque/figment-webb-app/README.md

 can be run using a scheduler such as `cron` on regular time intervals.

 Examining the data, I saw that each transaction may have multiple actions.
-In one case, a transaction had two actions, with one having a deposit of 0 and the other transactions having a deposit of more than 0.
+In one case, a transaction had two actions, with one having a deposit of zero and the other transactions having a deposit of more than zero.
 I assume that only the non-zero deposit should be counted.
 However, for the sake of this exercise, I added a comment to refactor the code to account for this, and took just the first action.

 For the requirement to count the average gas burnt for last 30 transactions, I